 Skip to main content

-Status: production-ready for DMs + channels via Slack app integrations.
-Default mode is Socket Mode; HTTP Events API mode is also supported.
+Production-ready for DMs and channels via Slack app integrations.
+Default mode is Socket Mode; HTTP Request URLs are also supported.

 Pairing